-This table contains a list of readers that Raritan has tested with the KX II and we know not to work, therefore they are unsupported.
-If a smart card reader does not appear in the supported smart card readers table or in the unsupported smart card readers table, Raritan cannot guarantee it will function with the KX II.
+This table contains a list of readers that Raritan has tested and found not to work with the Raritan device, therefore they are unsupported.
+If a smart card reader does not appear in the supported smart card readers table or in the unsupported smart card readers table, Raritan cannot guarantee it will function with the device.

-Туре Vendor Model Notes USB Keyboard/Card HP® ED707A No interrupt endpoint
+Туре Vendor Model Notes USB Keyboard/Card reader Combo HP® ED707A No interrupt endpoint => not compatible with Microsoft ® driver USB Keyboard/Card reader Combo SCM Microsystems SCR338 Proprietary card reader implementation (not CCID-compliant)

-Type reader Combo Vendor Model Notes => not compatible with Microsoft® driver USB Keyboard/Card reader Combo SCM Microsystems SCR338 Proprietary card reader implementation (not CCID-compliant) USB Token Aladdin® eToken PROTM Proprietary implementation
+Туре Vendor Model Notes USB Token Aladdin® Proprietary implementation